Giselle SDK

 title: string;

-generationId?: string;
+generationId: string;

-outputs: any[];
+outputs: unknown[];

 }>;